-Wholesale - Water Resources total operating expenditure has increased by £3.15m (17%) compared to the prior year.
-The increase can be explained by the factors below.
+Wholesale - Water Resources total operating expenditure has increased by $\pm 1.26m$ (6%) compared to the prior year.
+The net increase can be explained by the factors below.

-- £0.85m (18%) increase in power costs due to the increasing price of energy - £2.15m (53%) increase in abstraction charges / discharge consents due to increase in charges set by the Environmental Agency. - £0.57m (48%) increase in bulk supply costs due to higher imports required in the year. - £0.37m (6%) decrease in other operating expenditure. - £0.01m (1%) decrease in local authority and Cumulo rates. - £0.04m (10%) decrease in enhancement operating expenditure.
+- £1.47m (26%) increase in power costs due to higher wholesale price of energy - £0.19m (11%) increase in bulk supply costs due to higher imports required in the year. - £0.14m (2%) increase in other operating expenditure. - £0.36m (18%) decrease in local authority and Cumulo rates. - £0.17m (46%) decrease in enhancement operating expenditure.

-There was £nil movement in renewals expensed in year (infrastructure), renewals expensed in year (non-infrastructure), developer services expenditure and third party services costs as there were no charges for these categories for Wholesale - Water Resources.
+There was £nil movement in abstraction charges, renewals expensed in year (infrastructure), renewals expensed in year (non-infrastructure), developer services expenditure and third-party services costs as there were no charges for these categories for Wholesale - Water Resources.